stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Libraries

-### Handle Command-line Input with argparse

-The [argparse](https://docs.python.org/3/library/argparse.html) module is now the recommended way to process command-line input.
-Use _argparse_, rather than the older _optparse_ and _getopt_.
+### Use a Modern Framework for CLI Applications

+Consider using the [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) framework or the [Typer](https://typer.tiangolo.com/) library for building CLI applications.
+Both of these use type hints and support more complex command-line features like subcommands.
+The older [Click](https://click.palletsprojects.com/) library is more limited.

-The _optparse_ module is officially deprecated, so update code that uses _optparse_ to use _argparse_ instead.
+If you must limit your project to only use the Python standard library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
+The _optparse_ module is officially deprecated, so update code that uses _optparse_ or _getopt_ to use _argparse_ instead.
 Refer to [the argparse tutorial](https://docs.python.org/3/howto/argparse.html) in the official documentation for more details.

 ### Use pathlib for File and Directory Paths